Training Model, Structure, and Program Aims

 General program description

-The Doctoral Internship in Psychology at the Danielsen Institute focuses on clinical skills and clinical practice in an outpatient setting.
-The program integrates relational approaches to psychotherapy, religious/spiritual/existential concerns, cultural humility and social justice commitment, therapist formation and development, and integration of research with clinical training and practice.
-Our clinical orientation draws from developmental theory and research (attachment, differentiation, intersubjectivity), psychodynamic perspectives, systems theory, trauma treatment, multicultural and social justice perspectives, and relationally-oriented psychotherapy research.
-Our approach to spirituality and religion is pluralistic and includes attention to diverse traditions, spiritual dwelling and seeking, spiritual struggles, positive and negative impacts of religion, dialectics, and crucible processes.
-We seek to provide formative training, that is, training that attends to personal growth, humility, accountability, and support as well as the acquisition of knowledge and skills.
-Interns will be asked to reflect on their identities and background as relevant for working with identity and diversity in clinical practice.
-Supervisory staff remain committed to their own on-going formation and growth while seeking to build sturdy and supportive professional relationships with interns.
+The Doctoral Internship in Clinical Psychology at the Danielsen Institute focuses on clinical skills and clinical practice in an outpatient setting.
+The program integrates relational approaches to psychotherapy, religious/spiritual/existential concerns and resources, cultural humility and social justice commitment, therapist formation, and salient research.
+Our clinical approach emphasizes developmental theory and research (attachment, differentiation, intersubjectivity), psychodynamic perspectives, and systems theory.
+Our approach to spirituality and religion is pluralistic and includes attention to diverse traditions, spiritual dwelling and seeking, spiritual struggles, positive and negative impacts of religion, dialectics, and flourishing.
+We seek to provide formative training, that is, training that attends to personal growth and important qualities, awareness, and resources as well as the acquisition of knowledge and skills.
+Interns will be asked to reflect on their identities and backgrounds as relevant for working with identity and diversity in clinical practice.
+Supervisory staff remain committed to their own ongoing formation and growth, and seek to build sturdy and supportive professional relationships with training fellows.
+We value the research-practice interface and collaborating with professional and community leaders.

 Training Program Aims